-US sponsors seeking to sell portfolio companies to non-US buyers or considering other transactions involving sales to foreign acquirers should be aware of the possibility of review by the Committee on Foreign Investment in the United States (CFIUS).
+US sponsors offering co-investment opportunities to foreign investors, seeking to sell portfolio companies to non-US buyers or considering other transactions involving investments by foreign parties in US businesses should be aware of the possibility of review by the Committee on Foreign Investment in the United States (CFIUS).
 CFIUS is a multiagency committee authorised to review transactions that could result in foreign control over US businesses for potential impacts on US national security.
-Furthermore, in November 2018, Congress expanded CFIUS's jurisdiction by enacting the Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) to include certain non-controlling investments by foreign persons in certain US businesses involved in critical technologies, critical infrastructure, and sensitive personal data of US citizens (collectively defined in the regulations as 'TID US Businesses'), as well as acquisitions of real estate and leaseholds near sensitive US military or other government facilities.
+Further, in November 2018, Congress expanded CFIUS's jurisdiction by enacting the Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) to include certain non-controlling investments by foreign persons in certain US businesses involved in critical technologies, critical infrastructure, and sensitive personal data of US citizens (collectively defined in the regulations as 'TID US Businesses'), as well as acquisitions of real estate and leaseholds near sensitive US military or other government facilities.
 CFIUS has authority to negotiate and implement agreements to mitigate any national security risks raised by such transactions.
-In the absence of a mitigation agreement, CFIUS can recommend that the President suspend, prohibit or unwind a transaction, but in practice many parties decide to abandon a transaction if they are unable to negotiate an acceptable mitigation agreement.
+In the absence of a mitigation agreement, CFIUS can recommend that the President suspend, prohibit or unwind a transaction, but in practice, many parties decide to abandon a transaction if they are unable to negotiate an acceptable mitigation agreement.
 A CFIUS review can add delays and meaningful uncertainty to transactions depending on the nature of the target business and the identity of the foreign acquirer.
 In transactions involving the sale of a portfolio company that is in a sensitive industry or that handles sensitive data, especially to buyers that CFIUS considers are from countries of concern, sponsors will be prudent to consider whether a CFIUS filing is advisable or a mandatory declaration is necessary under new requirements under FIRRMA, to propose reverse termination fees or pre-emptive divestitures, to discuss possible mitigation efforts the buyer is willing to make and to build political support for the transaction.
 While the regulatory and other challenges in cross-border sponsor exits and other transactions, including CFIUS review, are often manageable in many contexts, they increase the level of resources required and may otherwise complicate the process for executing such transactions.
-Depending on the nature of the US business, divestiture to an entity with foreign ownership interests may also require other national security regulatory approvals in conjunction with CFIUS review, such as from the Federal Communications Commission (with possible referral to the Committee for the Assessment of Foreign Participation in the United States Telecommunications Services Sector (formerly known as Team Telecom) review process), the Defense Department's Defense Counterintelligence and Security Agency (formerly known as the Defense Security Service) with respect to facility security clearances or the State Department's Directorate of Defense Trade Controls with respect to registrations and licences issued pursuant to the International Traffic in Arms Regulations, among others.
+Depending on the nature of the US business, divestiture to an entity with foreign ownership interests may also require other national security regulatory approvals in conjunction with CFIUS reviews, such as from the Federal Communications Commission (with possible referral to the US Team Telecom review process), the Department of Defense's Defense Counterintelligence and Security Agency) with respect to facility security clearances or the Department of State's Directorate of Defense Trade Controls with respect to registrations and licences issued pursuant to the International Traffic in Arms Regulations, among others.